Aurel-Cros/Aurel-Cros/README.md

 - [ ] Learning Laravel.
 Knowing Symfony is handy, but knowing both would open most of the PHP world to me.

-## Available for work ✨

-### 📫 How to reach me

-Your best bet is the contact form on my [online portfolio](https://aurelien-cros.fr) - it is hooked to me directly. 😅

 <!--
 **Aurel-Cros/Aurel-Cros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.